-5. Proper measurement of activity completion – Check and validate the settings for activity percent complete complies wit specification (duration, unit, physical, etc…)
+5. Proper measurement of activity completion – Check and validate the settings for activity percent complete complies with specification (duration, unit, physical, etc…)

-6. Missing activity description – Confirm that all activities are present and described appropriate and reasonable.
+6. Missing activity description – Confirm that all activities are present and described are appropriate and reasonable.

 7. Duplicate descriptions activity – Ensure all activities have unique identification and description.

 1. Activity Codes Structure – Confirm that the activity coding is compliant with the scheduling specification and follows scheduling best practice.
 Ensure the schedule contains, at a minimum, activity codes fields designating location, phase, discipline and responsibility.

 2. Activity Codes Assignment – Check if the activity codes are properly assigned to activities and coded in accordance with the contract requirements.

 3. Duplicate activity codes definitions – Examine the activity codes dictionary for duplicate or near-duplicate descriptions.
 Are these activity codes definitions allowed in the contract specifications?